 The destruction of ecosystems also accelerates climate change: in recent years, 15% of annual greenhouse gas emissions came from forest clearing and fires in Indonesia and Brazil alone.
 Yet, protecting ecosystems could provide at least a third of the climate mitigation needed by 2030 under the Paris Climate Agreement.

 However, we are on the cusp of a critical opportunity for coordinated global action to safeguard nature and humanity’s future with the upcoming UN Convention on Biodiversity (CBD) COP15 in October 2020 in Kunming, China.

-Today, only 15% of our lands and 7% of our oceans are protected, but top scientists agree that if the world commits in Kunming to nprotecting at least 30% of our planet’s land and oceans by 2030 we could avoid disaster.
+Today, only 15% of our lands and 7% of our oceans are protected, but top scientists agree that if the world commits in Kunming to protecting at least 30% of our planet’s land and oceans by 2030 we could avoid disaster.

-The good news is that the zero draft of the UN Convention’s Open-Ended Working Group endorses this proposal, and public opinionn polls worldwide also show citizens support ambitious protected area targets.
+The good news is that the zero draft of the UN Convention’s Open-Ended Working Group endorses this proposal, and public opinion polls worldwide also show citizens support ambitious protected area targets.
 Furthermore, given the central role that indigenous people and local communities play in the establishment of protected areas, this area based target should fully integrate and respect

 indigenous leadership and rights.